You've spent precious time building a targeted database - and now it's time to 'revisit' that data.

 Custom Message Markers.
 The Dux-Soup Revisit Data tool enables custom message fields which is a powerful option.
 With this, you can add words, like Mr. or Mrs., specific to each target profile to be used in the connection request or direct message.

 While the Dux-Soup “Visit Profiles” option is the main function of the bot (as all automated actions are executed during automated profile visits on LinkedIn), the “Scan Profiles” option is definitely a handy tool when it comes to revisiting data with Dux-Soup.
-Find out what the difference is between scanning and visiting here.
+Find out the difference between scanning and visiting LinkedIn profiles.

 The Dux-Soup “Scan Profiles” function is a quick option to retrieve data from the profile - such as first name, last name, title, location and, most importantly, the profile’s URL.
 If you have a LinkedIn profile’s URL, you can revisit this profile later on with Dux-Soup.